KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 We calibrated the model by constructing a set of reduced models that focused on each pathway submodel, calibrating the individual submodels, and using the parameter values learn from calibrating the individual submodels as a starting point for calibrating the entire model :cite:`karr2015summary`.

-We validated the model by constructing numerous reduced models that focused on individual submodels and groups of submodels, checking that the submodels and groups of submodels are consistent with our knowledge such as the Central Dogma, and checking that the submodels and groups of submodels are consistent with the experimental data that we used to build the model and additional independent experimental data.
+We validated the model by constructing numerous reduced models that focused on individual submodels and groups of submodels, checking that the submodels and groups of submodels are consistent with our knowledge such as the Central Dogma, and checking that the submodels and groups of submodels are consistent with the experimental data that we used to build the model and additional independent experimental data (:numref:`fig_mgen_model`\ b,c).
 In particular, we demonstrated that the model recapitulates the observed *M. genitalium* growth rate and predicts the essentiality of each gene with 80% accuracy.

+In addition, we have used the model to demonstrate how WC models could be used to help design synthetic circuits :cite:`purcell2013towards` and we have used the model to demonstrate how WC models could help reposition antibiotics among distance bacteria :cite:`kazakiewicz2015combined`.

 Despite this progress, the model does not represent several important cell functions such as the maintenance of electrochemical gradients across the cell membrane, and the model mispredicts several important phenotypes such as the growth rates of many single-gene deletion strains.
 Furthermore, the model took over 10 person-years to construct because it was largely built by hand; the model is difficult to understand, reuse, and extend because it was described directly in terms of its numerical simulation rather than using a high-level format such as SBML; the model's simulation software is not reusable because it was built to simulate a single model; the model's simulation algorithm violates the arrow of time and is unscalable because it only partitions a portions of the state variables among the submodels.